-Reduced Allergies & Asthma Symptoms Filtering out particulate matter Using the right air filter will not only help you to maintain a healthy IAQ, but it will also help you to save energy and money.
-Filters are available today to meet the stricter demands for the removal of PM1 contaminants, such as Camfil's Opakfil ES, Hi-Flo XLT7, and Hi-Flo M7.
+Filtering out particulate matter

+Using the right air filter will not only help you maintain healthy indoor air quality (IAQ), but it will also help you save energy and money.
+Filters are available today to meet the stricter demands for the removal of PM1 contaminants, such as Camfil's Durafil ES2, Hi-Flo ES and Opti-Pac Durable air filters.

 Filters are integral to all Camfil's offerings and constitute the largest part of our business.
 Our air filters can be as small as a matchbox or as large as a shipping container.
-But, whatever their size, the end product is clean air - free of harmful pollutants, dust, dirt, allergens, contaminants, molecular gases, and, in some cases, even life-threatening radiation.
-Indeed, Camfil filters are the gold standard for air filtration offering the longest life, the lowest operating and maintenance costs, and the highest possible energy efficiency.
+But, whatever their size, the end product is clean air - free of harmful pollutants, dust, dirt, allergens, contaminants, molecular gases and, in some cases, even life-threatening radiation.

+Indeed, Camfil filters are the gold standard for air filtration offering the longest life, the lowest operating and maintenance costs and the highest possible energy efficiency.
 By providing clean air, our filters improve people's health and performance, protect critical manufacturing processes, boost productivity and safeguard the environment.
-For urban environments with air pollution, we offer ePM1-classified filters according to the new ISO 16890 standard (see later) and ozone-rated City filters that combine particle and molecular filtration.
-You will find many of our energy-efficient air filters in the air handling units of ventilation systems in buildings like schools, offices, homes, hospitals and airports.
-They work hard to provide a clean, healthy and productive indoor environment with high IAO.
+For urban environments with air pollution, we offer MERV-rated filters according to ASHRAE Standard 52.2 with Appendix J ePM1-classified filters according to the new ISO 16890 standard (see later) and ozonerated City filters that combine particle and molecular filtration.
+You will find many of our energy efficient air filters in the air handling units of ventilation systems in buildings like schools, offices, homes, hospitals and airports.
+They work hard to provide a clean, healthy and productive indoor environment with high IAQ.

 In addition to selecting the right particle efficiency, there are other important filter product features to consider, such as long life, a low pressure drop and low energy consumption.
-When building owners purchase quality filters like Camfil's for high IAQ, they also benefit by getting the lowest total cost of ownership for their filtration solution.
+When building owners purchase quality air filters like Camfil's for high IAQ, they also benefit by getting the lowest total cost of ownership for their filtration solution.

 For added indoor air filtration in polluted urban environments, Camfil also offers advanced room-air purifiers for both particle and molecular filtration.
 The latter are increasingly used in offices and retail stores in large international cities with air pollution issues.

-Indoor air can be between 5 to 50 times more polluted then outside air High standards are critical The best way to gauge the right filter products for use in specific applications is to apply the appropriate standard.
-ISO 16890 is the new common global particle filter test standard which replaced the EN779 filter test standard in Europe in June 2018 and is intended to replace the ASHRAE 52.2 filter test standard in US over a longer transition period.
-For the first time, in ISO 16890 we have an air filtration standard that tells people specifically what a filter does.
-It is also more accurate than its predecessors and is a global standard that offers a single test for all customers.
-The standard came about because of the need to test air filters closer to real-life conditions by testing a wider and more representative range of particles.
-It tests efficiency on 0.3-10μm (micron) particles and relates test results to PM1, PM2.5, and PM10.
-It also offers 30 classes in three groups (compared with nine classes under EN779 and 16 classes under ASHRAE 52.2.)
-The new international standard describes equipment, materials, technical specifications, requirements, qualifications and procedures to produce laboratory performance data.
+Indoor air can be between 5 to 50 times more polluted then outside air

+High standards are critical

+The best way to gauge the right air filter products for use in specific applications is to apply the appropriate standard.

+ISO 16890 is a new particle filter test standard that replaced the EN779 European filter test standard in June 2018.
+Similar to ASHRAE 52.2 with Appendix J, the new ISO 16890 test more accurately represents how a filter will perform in real-world conditions as both tests contain conditioning steps to address electrostatically charged media.
+The goal is for this test to eventually become a global standard that offers a single test for all end users.

+The standard came about because of the need to test air filters closer to real life conditions by testing a wider and more representative range of particles.
+It tests efficiency on 0.3-10μm (micron) particles and relates test result to PM1, PM{2.5} and PM10.
+It also offers 30 classes in three groups.
+The new ISO standard describes equipment, materials, technical specifications, requirements, qualifications and procedures to produce laboratory performance data.
 It also enables the designer to calculate an efficiency classification based upon the measured fractional efficiency which is converted into 'particulate matter efficiency' (ePM) expressed as a percentage of the PM captured by the filter.